hashan789/Textile-API/README.md

 Textile-api is A RESTful API known as application programming interface (API) which is used to store and get the details of different clothes items in a textile shop.

-this api is developed by express js and it is connected to a mongodb database.
+This api is developed by express js and it is connected to a mongodb database.

 RESTful APIs are commonly used to expose data and functionality from web applications to other applications.
 They are also used to connect different web applications together.